 For LBO, enforcement of the maximum number of PDU Sessions established for an S-NSSAI is performed in the VPLMN by the NSACF in the VPLMN as per the description in Figure 4.2.11.4-1 with the following differences:

-- Step 2, in the Nnsacf_NumberOfPDUsPerSliceAvailabilityCheckAndUpdate_Request service operation the V-SMF provides both the S-NSSAI in VPLMN, and the corresponding mapped S-NSSAI in HPLMN to the NSACF in the VPLMN.
+- Step 2, in the Nnsacf_NSAC_NumOfPDUsUpdateRequest service operation the V-SMF provides both the S-NSSAI in VPLMN, and the corresponding mapped S-NSSAI in HPLMN to the NSACF in the VPLMN.

 - Step 3, the NSACF in the VPLMN performs NSAC for both the S-NSSAI in VPLMN and the corresponding mapped S-NSSAI in HPLMN based on the SLA between VPLMN and HPLMN.